 More Tiny Cats

-- Pete (1973) was a cat from England that was only two pounds when fully grown.
+- Pete (1973) was a cat from England that was only 2 pounds when fully grown.

-- Gizmo from Marlton weighed only two pounds at two years of age.
+- Gizmo from Marlton weighed only 2 pounds at 2 years of age.

 Taking Home a Small Cat